-Coaching is NOT psychotherapy.
-It cannot replace psychiatric or psychotherapeutic intervention.
+Coaching and peer support are NOT psychotherapy.
+They cannot replace psychiatric or psychotherapeutic intervention.

 That being said, the essential difference is this – psychotherapy meets you where you are now and looks back and unpacks to move forward; coaching, presuming you are medically stable (not in imminent danger), meets you where you are now and sends you on the way to where you are going.